 gerry in faulkner mural

-When the time came for the Democratic-Republicans to nominate a candidate during their congressional caucus the Southern Wing of the party nominated James Madison, however the Northern Wing of the party was instead thinking about nominating Madison’s Vice President and former Governor of New York, George Clinton for a time but that doesn’t go anywhere as Clinton would die in April of 1812.
+When the time came for the Democratic-Republicans to nominate a candidate during their congressional caucus, the Southern Wing of the party nominated James Madison, however the Northern Wing of the party was thinking about nominating Madison’s Vice President and former Governor of New York George Clinton for a time, but that didn’t go anywhere as Clinton would die in April of 1812.

-Madison would get the nomination by the Southern section of his party with Massachusetts Governor John Langdon nominated as his running mate, but Langdon decided not to accept due to his old age; Instead, Madison’s running mate would be Founding Father Albridge Gerry who is famously known today as the man that created the art of ‘Gerrymandering’ aka redistricting areas that would give political parties the edge in certain elections.
+Madison would get the nomination thanks to the Southern section of the party with Massachusetts Governor, John Langdon being nominated as his running mate.
+However Langdon refused to accept due to his old age, so instead Madison’s running mate would be founding father Albridge Gerry, who is famously known today as the man that created the art of ‘Gerrymandering’ aka redistricting areas that would give political parties the edge in certain elections.

 DeWitt Clinton